sellmenn/Knights-Tour/readme.md

 # HOW TO RUN
 1. Ensure all modules in requirements.txt have been installed.
-Simply use 'pip3 install -r requirements.txt' in your terminal.
+Simply use `pip3 install -r requirements.txt` in your terminal.
-2. Command line argument usage: python3 analyse.py open/closed length
+2. Command line argument usage: `python3 analyse.py open/closed length`
-3. Alternatively, enter 'python3 analyse.py' and follow terminal prompts.
+3. Alternatively, enter `python3 analyse.py` and follow terminal prompts.

 ##### Results
-- The program will create an empty directory 'Results' if it does not already exist.
+- The program will create an empty directory `Results` if it does not already exist.
-- Solutions are sorted into individual '.txt' files (**Open_01.txt** for solutions stemming from coordinate (0,1))
+- Solutions are sorted into individual `.tx`' files (`Open_01.txt` for solutions stemming from coordinate (0,1))
-- Data is summarised in a separate csv file (**Open_KT.csv** or **Closed_KT.csv**).
-Both are contained in the 'Results' directory.
+- Data is summarised in a separate csv file (`Open_KT.csv` or `Closed_KT.csv`).
+Both are contained in the `Results` directory.

 ##### Further Configuration
-- The global variable 'MAX' in analyse.py can be varied to adjust the depth of search for each starting coordinate.
-The default setting of 500000 results in an approximate run-time of 330 seconds.
+- The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
+The default setting of `500000` results in an approximate run-time of 330 seconds.
-- The global variable 'H_PROB' in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.
+- The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.

 ---

 # PROJECT IMPLEMENTATION
 The project includes three files:
-1. game.py - contains the **Board** and **Knight** class.
+1. game.py - contains the `Board` and `Knight` class.
-2. search.py - contains the **Stack** and **Node** class, **find_KT()** and **backtrack()** functions.
+2. search.py - contains the `Stack` and `Node` class, `find_KT()` and `backtrack()` functions.
-3. analyse.py - contains the  **analyse_KT()** function.
+3. analyse.py - contains the  `analyse_KT()` function.

 ## game.py